Last updated on September 12th, 2019 at 03:51 pm

 Know what I don’t see a lot of?
 Greek Nachos much less Gyro Nachos!

-Making Gyro Nachos
+How to Make Gyro Nachos

 I was never a fan of lamb until recently so I guess you can say that my palate is “growing up” and getting more mature, unlike my sense of humor.
 I think my taste bud turn-around is coming after dropping most of my sugar and processed foods that were in my diet.